tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * Describe what the pros and cons of using Keras for building neural networks are.

-* Implement neural networks with the Python Keras API.
+* Implement neural networks with the TensorFlow Keras API.

 ### Instructor Notes